burakkara010/burakkara010/README.md

 ### Hi there 👋
-I'm Burak Kara, a Microsoft Azure specialist living in the Netherlands
+I'm Burak Kara, a Cloud Specialist living in the Netherlands

 About me